 top of page

-Here in Iwate, there are two main different types of CIR posts: Prefectural CIRs and City/Town/Village CIRs.
+Here in Iwate, there are two main different types of CIR posts: Prefectural CIRs and Municipal (city/town/village) CIRs.

-Prefectural CIRs work for the Iwate Prefectural Office and conduct their role within prefectural duties, or by request direct to the Prefectural Office.
-Work duties mainly involve translation and interpretation, but can also include school visits, social media, event planning, cultural exchange and PA duties.
+Prefectural CIRs work for the Iwate Prefectural Government and carry out their role within prefectural duties, or in response to direct requests to the Prefectural Government.
+Work duties mainly involve translation and interpretation, but also include school visits, social media, event planning, cultural exchange and PA duties.

-City/Town/Village CIRs work in their assigned location's government office (ie, a city hall, town hall, etc...) and are given a range of tasks; from working with local residents to promoting international tourism to their region.
+Municipal CIRs work in their assigned location's government office (ie, a city/town hall, etc...) and are given a range of tasks; from working with local residents to promoting international tourism to their region.
 These CIRs are also involved in cultural exchange events, sister city events, social media events and school visits, depending on their designated department.

-There are other CIRs, such as International Exchange Association CIRs and museum CIRs, however these are more likely to be positions outside of Iwate.
+There are other CIRs, such as International Association CIRs and museum CIRs, however these positions are somewhat uncommon in Iwate.

 Different Types of CIR